HoangTrinh/EDMS/README.md

     $ python test.py --dataroot </path/to/your/imageFolder/> --label_nc 151 --resize_or_crop none --batchSize 1 --gpu_ids 0 --checkpoints_dir checkpoints/ --results_dir </results/path/> --sMapWeights_path ./checkpoints/SMap_epoch_149.pth --fmt png

+Perform the residual and down-sampled version compression:

-Download "Binary BPG distribution for Windows (64 bit only)" from https://bellard.org/bpg and put all the binary files in the folder ./evaluation code/bpg-win64
+- Download "Binary BPG distribution for Windows (64 bit only)" from https://bellard.org/bpg and put all the binary files in the folder **./evaluation code/bpg-win64**

-Download "FLIF Encoder" from https://github.com/FLIF-hub/FLIF and put all the installed binary files in folder ./evaluation code/FLIF-master
+- Download "FLIF Encoder" from https://github.com/FLIF-hub/FLIF and put all the installed binary files in folder **./evaluation code/FLIF-master**

-Then perform the residual and down-sampled version compression by using MATLAB and run ./evaluation code/main.m
+- Then perform the residual and down-sampled version compression by using MATLAB and run >**./evaluation code/main.m**

 <p align='center'>
   <img src='Figures/Kodak_PSNR.png' width='400'/>